pkgw/worklog-tools/README.md

 Getting started
 ---------------

-To get started using this system for yourself, you should copy the scripts and example files.
+To get started using this system for yourself, you should copy the script code and example files.
 Then there are two things to work on: customizing the templates, and entering your previous accomplishments into log files.

-There are only very loose constraints on how you want to name or arrange the various files.
-The relative locations of the data files (templates and `<year>.txt`) and the scripts (`wltool` and friends) don’t particularly matter — they only come up in the `Makefile` in the example setup.

-The main processing script reads in data from every file in the current directory whose name ends in `.txt`.
+There are basically no constraints on what directories the various files need to live in.
+The `wltool` will read in data from every file in the current directory whose name ends in `.txt`.
 The files are processed in alphabetical order.